Integrate your LGL Forms data to flow into LGL

 Simple and automatic is good, but let's say you want to connect a donation form.
 This might be your "Donate now" form that is also aimed at collecting a bit of extra information about your donors and asking if they want to join your mailing list.

 With a form like this, the automated mapping logic will take care of the following fields:

-- Gift amount (from the gift Amount field)
+- Gift amount (from the Amount field)

-And the starting point will look like this:
+The starting point will look like this:

 As you can see, it needs some work before you can get the full benefit of the integration.
 Namely, the following needs to be done:

 - Make sure that donors get onto your mailing list, if they choose to be added, and record the volunteer interests